p3rfilov/various/VendingMachine/README.md

-A Python implementation of a virtual Vending Machine
+Python 2.7 implementation of a virtual Vending Machine